Iron Mountain, Michigan: Transportation

-Airport

 The Iron Mountain area is served by Ford Airport (airport code: KIMT).
 Commercial air travel is provided by SkyWest Airlines, providing jet service as Delta Connection.
 Located three miles west of the city, the airport handles approximately 7,600 operations per year, with roughly 27% commercial service, 57% air taxi and 16% general aviation.
 The airport has a 6,501 foot asphalt primary runway with approved ILS, GPS and NDB approaches (Runway 1-19) and a 3,808 foot asphalt crosswind runway (Runway 13-31).

-Train

 Although there is currently no direct rail passenger service from the Iron Mountain depot Amtrak Thruway Bus Service connects to Marinette, Wisconsin.